 Don’t expect to get the results you want the first time you use a retirement calculator — very few people do.

-If you are disappointed to see that you don’t have enough money, don’t despair.
+If you are disappointed to see that you don’t have enough money or can’t retire early enough, don’t despair.
 Make a few tweaks and you can probably get the retirement results you want!

 It may seem obvious, but it is actually important to remember to include loved ones — especially spouses — in your retirement planning.
 A survey by Fidelity Investments found that finances and retirement planning are extremely difficult subjects for married couples.